paullim2/cs361_vg_recommender_ms/README.md

     data = "['GENRE', 'LENGTH', ['LIST OF PLATFORM(S)']]" proxy_socket.send(data.encode())

 Note that the data sent to this microservice needs to be a string of a list.
 In the list are 3 elements with the following data and in order of: genre, length, and list of platform(s).
-All elements should be a string.
+GENRE and LENGTH are strings.
+LIST OF PLATFORM(S) is a list.

 Receiving result from the microservice can be accomplished by this code:
 # To receive result from vg_recommender_ms (microservice)
     result = proxy_socket.recv(1024).decode()
     print(result)

 Note that the data received from this microservice will be a string of a list.
-In the list are 5 elements with following the data and order in order of: videogame title, cost, length, platform, and image name.
-All elements will be a string.
+In the list are 5 elements with following the data and order in order of: VIDEOGAME TITLE, COST, LENGTH, LIST OF PLATFORM(S), and IMAGE NAME.
+VIDEOGAME TITLE, COST, LENGTH, and IMAGE NAME are strings.
+LIST OF PLATFORM(S) is a list.

 See below for an example code to establish connection, to call/send data to the microservice, and to receive data from the microservices.